Support in Maine (2026)

 - Passport denial for arrearages exceeding $2,500

 Arrearages accrue as a judgment by operation of law and cannot be retroactively reduced.
+Maine’s enforcement system is particularly proactive, with DSER able to initiate enforcement actions without the custodial parent having to file separate motions.

 When to Seek Legal Guidance

-Maine’s income shares model provides a structured framework for child support, but the multiple forms of spousal support and the discretion courts exercise in applying the factors make each case fact-specific.
+Maine’s income shares model provides a structured framework for child support, but the five forms of spousal support and the discretion courts exercise in applying the factors make each case fact-specific.
 Whether you are calculating child support or evaluating a spousal support claim, consider scheduling a free consultation with a family law attorney.

 Frequently Asked Questions